GRIFFINCollaboration/grif-replay/README.md

 Download the repository from GitHub into your chosen working directory.
 Then in the working directory just run `make`.

+### Create the Midas shared-object file

+If this instance of grif-replay is intended to connect to an online Midas experiment then the Midas shared-object file must also be created.
+This requires two additional files which are deliberately not included in this grif-replay Github repository.
+The two required files are named libmidas.a and midas.h.
+They must match the version of Midas installed on the machine that you intend to connect to (which may be a different version than the version of midas that is installed on the local machine where grif-replay is installed.).
+Copy these two files (libmidas.a and midas.h) to the grif-replay directory.

+There is a dependancy in the midas.h file for a file named git-revision.h.
+This is not required by grif-replay so there are two options; either comment out this line in the midas.h file (#include "git-revision.h"), or alternatively create a blank version of this file in the grif-replay directory ('touch git-revision.h').

+Then compile the Midas shared-object file with the following command:

+`make midas`

+See the Connect to Online instructions for how to attach grif-replay to the Midas experiment.

 ## Running Grif-Replay

 ### Launch the server